danbev/learning-ai/notes/trustification/task.md

 filtering and such and might be worth looking into.

-By using a vector database and having the information in it we could use this in combinarion with an LLM to first query the vector database for documents relative to the query and then pass them along to an LLM as context so that a task/query agains the LLM can use that information.
+By using a vector database and having the information in it we could use this in combination with an LLM to first query the vector database for documents relative to the query and then pass them along to an LLM as context so that a task/query agains the LLM can use that information.
 This way it would be possible for the LLM to "have knowledge" about the vulnerabilities in our vector